The Ultimate List of Digital Marketing Terms

 Email Marketing – The use of email with the goal of acquiring sales, customers, or any other type of conversion.

-Featured Snippet – a summarized piece of information that Google pulls from a website and places directly into search results, in order to show quick answers to common and simple queries.
+Featured Snippet – A summarized piece of information that Google pulls from a website and places directly into search results, in order to show quick answers to common and simple queries.
 Featured snippets appear in a block at the top of search results with a link to the source.
 Featured Snippets cannot be created by webmasters; Google programmatically pulls the most relevant information from an authoritative site.
 Most featured snippets are shown for question queries like “what is _____” or “who invented _____”.
+Some featured snippets even feature tools like calculator or conversion apps.

 Facebook Advertising – Facebook allows advertisers to reach its users through their ad network.
 A range of ad types can be created to reach various goals set by companies.
 Facebook advertising is unique in that audiences are set up based on vast demographic information that Facebook has about their users, as compared to Google advertising that uses keywords.